Today’s Quote: “One of the greatest gifts you can give your husband is your own wholeness.” –Stormie Omartian

 But most of you have been going to the wrong source, a very inadequate source, for that need to be met.

-That is why most girls will jump right into a new relationship still in a tailspin from the last one- because that need is so strong!
+That is why a lot of girls will jump right into a new relationship still in a tailspin from the last one- because that need is so strong!

 But we’re still starving!
 It’s not enough.